 US natural gas’s implied volatility

-As you can see in the above graph, natural gas’s price and implied volatility were broadly inversely related.
+As you can see in the graph above, natural gas’s price and implied volatility were broadly inversely related.
 When prices rose steadily, implied volatility tended to fall.
 On the other hand, sharp falls in prices led to spikes in implied volatility.
 However, between December 2016 and February 2017, natural gas prices fell steadily.
-The slow and steady nature of the fall caused implied volatility to fall.
+The trending nature of the fall caused implied volatility to fall.

-This analysis could be important for natural-gas-tracking ETFs such as the ProShares Ultra Bloomberg Natural Gas (BOIL), the Direxion Daily Natural Gas Related Bear 3X ETF (GASX), the United States Natural Gas ETF (UNG), and the Direxion Daily Natural Gas Related Bull 3X ETF (GASL).
+The above analysis could be important for natural gas–tracking ETFs such as the ProShares Ultra Bloomberg Natural Gas (BOIL), the Direxion Daily Natural Gas Related Bear 3X ETF (GASX), the United States Natural Gas ETF (UNG), and the Direxion Daily Natural Gas Related Bull 3X ETF (GASL).

 Natural gas price forecast

-On the basis of a normally distributed bell curve, applying a standard deviation of 1.0 and an implied volatility of 34.6%, natural gas May futures could close between $3.04 and $3.34 per MMBtu (million British thermal units) in the next seven days.
-The probability of natural gas prices in this price range over the next week is 68.0%.
-On March 31, 2017, natural gas May futures closed at $3.19 per MMBtu.
+On the basis of a normally distributed bell curve, applying a standard deviation of 1.0 and an implied volatility of 32.2%, natural gas June futures could close between $3.13 and $3.42 per MMBtu (million British thermal unit) in the next seven days.
+The probability of natural gas prices closing in this price range over the next week is 68.0%.
+On April 28, 2017, natural gas June futures closed at $3.28 per MMBtu.